Practice Areas

 Tourist Visa

-A Tourist Visa is designed for individuals who wish to visit a foreign country for leisure, sightseeing, or visiting family and friends.
-It typically allows a short stay, and the visa holder is not permitted to engage in any form of paid work during their visit.
+A Tourist Visas are for individuals wanting to visit a foreign country for sightseeing, leisure, or visiting family and friends.
+They typically allow a short stay, and the visa holder cannot engage in paid work during their visit.

 Work Visa

-A Work Visa is issued to individuals who have secured a job offer or employment opportunity in a foreign country.
-It allows the visa holder to work legally in that country for a specified period.
-Work visas may have various categories based on the nature of the work and the duration of employment.
+A Work Visa is usually for individuals who have secured a job offer or employment opportunity in a foreign country.
+It allows the individual visa holder to work legally in that country for a specified period.
+Work visas may be classified based on the nature of the work and the duration of employment.

 Student Visa

-A Student Visa is for individuals planning to pursue their education in a foreign country.
-It is granted to students who have been accepted into an educational institution and allows them to study full-time during the specified period.
+A Student Visa is usually for individuals planning to pursue their education in a foreign country.
+It is granted to students accepted into an educational institution and allows them to study full-time during the specified period.

 Business Visa

-A Business Visa is for individuals who need to travel to a foreign country for business-related purposes, such as attending conferences, meetings, or exploring business opportunities.
+A Business Visa is for individuals who must travel for business purposes, such as trade expos, conferences, meetings, or exploring business opportunities.
 It may allow limited business activities but not long-term employment.

 Family Visa

-A Family Visa, also known as a Spouse Visa or Dependent Visa, allows close family members (spouse, children, parents) of a foreign resident or citizen to join them in the host country for an extended period.
+A Family Visa, also known as a Spouse Visa or Dependent Visa, allows close family members (spouse, children, parents) of a foreign resident or citizen to stay for an extended period in the host country.

 Permanent Residency Visa

 A Permanent Residency Visa grants individuals the right to live indefinitely in a foreign country.
-It usually allows them to work, study, and access social benefits like citizens but without granting them full citizenship.
+It usually allows them to work, study, and access social benefits like citizens but does not grant them full citizenship.

 Transit Visa

-A Transit Visa is for individuals who are traveling through a foreign country to reach their final destination.
-It allows a short stopover, usually for a limited period, while the traveler remains within the international transit area of the airport.
+A Transit Visa is for individuals traveling through a foreign country and having to stop in between to reach their final destination.
+It allows a short stopover, usually for a limited period, while the traveler remains within the airport’s international transit area.

 Medical Visa

-A Medical Visa is for individuals who need to travel to a foreign country for medical treatment, consultation, or surgery.
-It is usually issued for a specific medical purpose and duration.
+A Medical Visa is for individuals who must travel to a foreign country for immediate medical treatment, consultation, or surgery.
+It’s usually issued for a specific medical purpose and duration.

 Abroad Jobs Search

-Simplify Visas supports you by providing the opportunity to apply for jobs Overseas from India itself across top Companies in the world.
+Simplify Visas supports you by allowing you to apply for jobs overseas from India and to top companies worldwide.
 Share your resume and start the overseas job search.

 Frequently Asked Questions